Juanda16/ai-digit-recognizer/README.md

 # ai-digit-recognizer

 ## How to run the containerized solution
+(Tests were made using a MacBook with M1 processor (ARM architecture)

 Assuming you have docker and it's running
 1. clone the repository
 Bash